 A study of those factors which affect the abundance, biodiversity and distribution of organisms.
 Includes ecological theory, mathematical modeling, natural history and field techniques.
-Prerequisite: BIO 1401or BIO 1402 or BIO 2403 or consent of instructor.
 Cross listed as ESC 3403.
+Prerequisite: BIO 1401 or BIO 1402 or BIO 2403 or consent of instructor